 Herbs were used as an ancient remedy that can be traced back to the Egyptians and other ancient civilizations.
 Though herbs were initially used to flavor and preserve food, it wasn’t long before the uses for herbs expanded.
 Before making their way into skincare, herbs were used to scent perfumes and lotions.
 So, it wasn’t a big leap to start using different herbs as treatments for our largest organ, the skin.

-The benefits of herbs like rose petals, jasmine, and lavender go further than being flavorful or good for the body.
+The benefits of lavender and other herbs like rose petals, and jasmine go further than being flavorful or good for the body.
 When used in skincare, these herbs help soothe dry skin, replenish skin cells, treat hyperpigmentation, kill bacteria, reduce inflammation, and more.
 Not only do the herbs provide restoration to skin and hair, but herbal ingredients can also be used for color and to make products smell incredible without synthetic ingredients.

 Using herbal formulas for skincare started in ancient civilizations.
 In Greece, people would use olive oil as a moisturizer and yogurt as a kind of facial mask.
 There were, of course, many other countries that used herbs and anything that grew naturally for skincare, in places like India, Korea, and other parts of Asia.
 These ancient techniques are particularly fascinating to people today who are looking to the past for natural treatments for skin and body care.

 Right now natural skincare products are on the rise.
-In fact, 70% of the global market revenue within the skincare market come from natural skincare products*.
-With the popularization of essential oils in the United States and other areas of the world, people in the West are now realizing the incredible natural effects of herbal ingredients.
+In fact, 70% of the global market revenue within the skincare market comes from natural skincare products*.
+With the popularization of essential oils in the United States and other areas of the world, people in the West are now realizing that time-tested botanicals are the future of new skin & beauty products.
 A couple of notable trends in the beauty industry this year are the notion of cleanical skincare and fermented ingredients.

 What is cleanical (clean + clinical) skincare?
 It means going beyond using only clean ingredients like herbs and botanical extracts in beauty products.
 The movement pushes for proof of the efficacy of those herbal formulas, knowing where ingredients are sourced, and an overall concern for sustainability.

-We talked to herbalists to find out which botanicals are essential for skin and beauty products and why these herbs and plants repeatedly make the top of the list.
+We talked to herbalists to find out which botanicals are essential for skin and beauty products and what specific benefits these herbs provide.